 Despite a name that would make most people turn around and run, this strip-mall Thai spot in the heart of Hollywood has quietly become one of the best in the area.
-If you're looking for some heat to dull of the pain of a long work work, Luv2Eat is your Hollywood answer.
-We're coming for the crab curry, the spare ribs, and a pad ka prao that is not to be missed.
+If you're looking for some heat to dull the pain of a long work week, Luv2Eat is your Hollywood answer.
+You're coming for the crab curry, the spare ribs, and a pad ka prao that is not to be missed.
 Make moves.

 Because you can't ever have enough build-your-own-salad spots, right?
 Right.
-The East Coast chain has invaded LA in a big way this year and decent some local competition, sweetgreen has already found its way into lunch-goers hearts.
+The East Coast chain has invaded LA in a big way this year and despite some local competition, sweetgreen has already found its way into lunch-goers hearts.
 And that's because it's quick, affordable, and always delicious.
-And it's Columbia Square location is prime.
+And its Columbia Square location is prime.

-Down on the southern tip of Hollywood, Kali Restaurant on Melrose provides another upscale lunch option to an area that can always use one.
+Down towards the southern tip of Hollywood, Kali Restaurant on Melrose provides another upscale lunch option for an area that can always use more.
 Nobody likes lunch with the boss, but if you're roped in you might as well go to Kali.
-The stark, modern space will keep things moving, and the menu is phenomenal.
-The beet tartar and wheat berry "risotto" are musts, and don't sleep on desert either.
+The stark, modern space is unstuffy, and the menu is phenomenal.
+The beet tartare and black barley "risotto" are great, and don't sleep on dessert either.
 Your Paramount industry lunch just got way less painful.

-Located on the Western fringe of East Hollywood’s Thai food sanctuary, Hoy-Ka is primely located down the street from some of Hollywood’s biggest employers and offers some of the area’s best Thai food.
+Located on the Western fringe of East Hollywood’s Thai food sanctuary, Hoy-Ka is primely located down the street from some of Hollywood’s biggest employers and offers some extremely solid Thai food that you won't have to drive to.
 The sports bar vibe inside will pressure you into ordering a beer and that’s important on a slow Tuesday at the office.

 You probably haven’t heard of Tere’s and that’s because the people eating there don’t want you to know about it.
 Why?
-Because this dirt cheap, strip-mall eatery is serving up some of the best Mexican food around.
+Because this dirt cheap, strip-mall eatery is serving up some of the best Mexican food in Hollywood.
 Their carne asada is special and their chicken mole is a must-order.

-This decade old Peruvian spot recently went under the knife and came out looking better than most things do in this town.
+This decade-old Peruvian spot recently went under the knife and came out looking better than most things do in this town.
 With a new menu of both small and big plates, Los Balcones is the Peruvian food mecca Hollywood didn’t know it needed.
-And now with Chavela, which specializies in vegan food and sangria (yes, that’s a thing), open right next door, you can make some post-work Latin shenanigans happen as well.
+And who doesn't want a Pisco sour to get them through the end of the day?